Some dichotomies are real: the ‘and/or debate’*

 So, before you start getting all hot under the collar, please think about the points you want to refute.
 I’m perfectly aware that some people disagree with my beliefs about education; that’s fine – I have learned loads from debating this back and forth and have only arrived at my present position from actually having the debate with those who pointed out the flaws and assumptions in my thinking.
 The point I really want to make is this: the debate is inherently worth having.
 Any attempt to close it down by discussing it as ‘mindless’ or ‘sterile’ is offensive and lacking in humility.
 Asserting that time spent discussing this idea is time wasted, is utterly wrongheaded and dishonest.
 It reveals an unwillingness to examine the problems inherent in the compromises we are all forced to accept, and suggests that once we have decided our positions, others should be excluded from the debate.

-*Kudos to Martin Robinson and his wisdom on the Trivium – the tile for this post is paraphrased from his Essex Big Day Out workshop
+*Kudos to Martin Robinson and his wisdom on the Trivium – the title for this post is paraphrased from his Essex Big Day Out workshop